 And if you're using the UTM grid on your GPS, you can read it directly in meters or kilometers.

 There's one more possible inconvenience caused by the U.S. being a little behind the rest of the world in some ways: Almost all countries' banks now issue credit cards that are smart cards, with electrical contacts and an embedded chip.
 It's a very nice security feature, you must use a PIN to use the card and so a stolen card simply cannot be used.
 All Australian credit cards have been smart cards since 1985.
-The problem is that old-fashioned American credit cards don't work in a lot of the automated kiosks, for example, the handy system that sells tickets in French train stations.
+The problem is that old-fashioned American credit cards don't work in a lot of the automated kiosks.
+For example, the handy system that sells tickets in French train stations.
 We have to go stand in line with all the other Americans at the staffed ticket window where we can still use our quaint no-security cards.

 Update — In 2014 the payment card companies announced that America would be catching up to the rest of the world some time in the following two years.
+In 2018 that was underway, most new credit cards issued in the U.S. included chips.

 Finding Your Way